 Giving Compass’ Take:

-• PR Newswire reports on a new report from cloud software company Blackbaud about the behavior of donors, finding that the number of households giving is starting to trend back in the right direction, with the value of giving increasing at a significant rate.
+• A new report from cloud software company Blackbaud about the behavior of donors, finding that the number of households giving is starting to trend back in the right direction, with the value of giving increasing at a significant rate.

 • It’s no secret that the volatile political landscape influenced a lot of donor behavior over the past year, but another takeaway is that the opportunity for donor retention is high.
 Engagement is more important than ever!

 • As givers get smarter, they’ll need more data on charities.
 Here’s one place to start.